yessycrown/t4ds/_posts/2023-04-08-glacier-data.md

 plot(Diag1[["diagram"]])
 ```

+TODO: Make this description better, and check that it's actually right.

 Let $G \subset \mathbb{R}^2$ be a grid, and let $A \subset G$ be the set of points we care about
 living within $G$.
 In this example, $G$ would be the grid, and $S$ would be the subset of the grid
 living on the Agassiz glacier.
 Recall that the grid filtration stems from a function